 Anna joined UTS as a full time staff in February 2007.
 Prior to joining as a full time member, Anna worked as a part-time academic for the school of Accounting, UTS and Insearch.
 She completed her Bachelor of Business degree in 2005 with Distinction, majoring in Accounting and Financial Planning.
-In 2006 she completed her Honours degree and obtained a 1st class Honours for her thesis titled “Auditor specialization: a test of competing theories” under the supervision of Professor Donald Stokes.
+In 2006 she completed her Honours degree and obtained a 1st class Honours.
 In 2011, Anna completed her PhD on the implementation errors made during the adoption of the International Financial Reporting Standards (IFRS) under the supervision of Professor Zoltan Matolcsy and Professor Peter Wells.
-Anna's current research focuses on executives compensation, IFRS and mergers and acquisitions.
-She has presented widely in academic conferences during her time at UTS
+Anna's current research focuses on executives compensation and mergers and acquisitions.
+She has presented widely in academic conferences during her time at UTS.

 Anna lectures in both undergraduate and postgraduate subjects and has consistently been voted in the Graduate School of Business top 20 lecturers lists.
-She has previously received the postgraduate business prize for excellence in teaching.
+She has previously received the postgraduate business prize for excellence in teaching and the undergraduate business prize for excellence in teaching.

 Can supervise: YES

-Financial accounting, executive compensation, IFRS, mergers and acquisition
+Financial accounting, executive compensation, corporate governance, mergers and acquisition

 Corporate Accounting, Accounting for Business Combinations